Financial Literacy Subject Survey Bill Field

 Survey: Financial Education would Benefit Lives More than all Currently Offered Coursework Combined

-The National Financial Educators Council asked 2,409 people across the United States the question, “What high school-level course would benefit your life the most?”
+In a March 2017 released survey, the National Financial Educators Council asked 2,409 people across the United States the question, “What high school-level course would benefit your life the most?”
 Respondents of 6 different age groups each with 400 respondents or more chose money management (54.13%) more often than math, science, and social studies combined.

 The survey was conducted online, answers were randomized and inferred demographic data was used.
 Statistically significant results were produced – a 99% confidence interval and less than a 4% margin of error.
 The goal of the survey was to measure people’s opinions about the value of personal finance education relative to other coursework commonly offered by high schools.

 Vince Shorb, the NFEC’s CEO, comments, “Schools should teach subjects that will benefit students’ lives the most; but funding is needed to do so.
 The Consumer Financial Protection Bureau’s annual financial literacy report shows that the federal government invests just $230 million per year into financial literacy programming, while STEM (science, technology, engineering, math) subjects are funded at $3 billion per year.
 About 8% of graduates will land a STEM-based job, while 100% of graduates would benefit from a financial education and the financial service space represents over 7% of jobs.”

 The survey asked 2,409 individuals the following question: